 In 1737, John Davys published An Essay on the Art of Decyphering (price: 1s 6d.).

-Davys was, according to his own account, was versed in the art of deciphering from his youth, and could produce witnesses of undoubted reputation, who had tried him with letters in cipher, generally to find his deciphering to be correct (p.53).
-"About 36 Years ago", when he was a member of Magdalen College in Oxford, he deciphered two letters from the King of France to his minister at the Ottoman Porte (printed in Sir Paul Rycaut, History of the Turks, ii) (p.46).
-During the examination (1723) of the Atterbury Plot, he verified the deciphering of the letters produced by the government (p.36-39).
+Davys was, according to his own account, versed in the art of deciphering from his youth, and could produce witnesses of undoubted reputation, who had tried him with letters in cipher, generally to find his deciphering to be correct (p.53).
+"About 36 Years ago", when he was a member of Magdalen College in Oxford, he deciphered two letters from the King of France to his minister at the Ottoman Porte (printed in Sir Paul Rycaut, History of the Turks, ii; see another article) (p.46).
+During the examination (1723) of the Atterbury Plot (see another article), he verified the deciphering of the letters produced by the government (p.36-39).
 For The Life of James Duke of Ormond, edited by Thomas Carte (1736), he deciphered some relevant papers (one instance of which was done in 1734, according to p.32).
 Carte describes Davys as follows.

 Unlike John Falconer's Cryptomenysis Patefacta (1685), which described various kinds of ciphers and deciphering thereof (cf. another article), Davys focuses on numerical code, which was the mainstream cipher at the time.
 His aim was to inform the public that the art of deciphering had a solid basis, despite some arguments circulated at the time that deciphering was nothing but conjectures.
 In particular, Davys pointedly denounces an article in London Journal (10 August 1723) written under a pseudonym of Britannicus.
 (Part of Britannicus' article is quoted in Biographia Britannica p.542).